ma-sharifi/Battleship/README.md

 If all ships in the fleet sunk, it means the opponent is won.

 #### ShipDto
+Is a record, it means it is immutable.
 It presents a ship just by 3 values of direction, type, and start Coordinate of it.
 Since we know the length and direction of the ship, we can calculate the other coordinates of a ship on board.
+* String start: is a label such as A1 that represented a start coordinated of a ship.

 #### ShipType
 Represent the type of ship and **create an instance of ship based on our type of ship**.